DiegoPrestamo/DiegoPresatmo.github.io/_posts/2023-5-21-Controlling-Gripper-with-Hand.md

     main()
 ```
 ## Step 2: Modify gesture volume control
-This is the modified version which fits our needs:
+This is the modified version which fits our needs.
+It will communicate to the arduino script in the next step.
 ```bash
 import cv2
 import time